Disciplining Your Toddler

 Note: Kids who are in danger of hurting themselves or others during a tantrum should be taken to a quiet, safe place to calm down.
 Ignoring is not an appropriate way of handling aggressive or dangerous behavior.

 Some kids will have a hard time stopping a tantrum.
 In these cases, try saying, "I'll help you settle down now."
+You can coach your toddler to take some deep breaths (“blow out birthday candles”), wiggle it out, or get a hug.
 But whatever you do, don't reward your toddler by giving in.
-This will only prove that tantrums are an effective way to get what he or she wants.
+This will only prove that tantrums are an effective way to get what they want.
 Instead, verbally praise your child for regaining self-control.
-Remember, you want to teach your child that the best way to get what he or she wants is through good behavior.
+Remember, you want to teach your child that the best way to get what they want is through good behavior.

-As their language skills improve and they mature, kids become better at handling frustration, and tantrums are less likely.
+As their language skills grow and kids mature, they get better at handling frustration and tantrums are less likely.
 If you're having trouble handling temper tantrums or have any questions about discipline, ask your child's doctor for advice.